LandSandBoat/lsb-wiki/Trusts.md

 | ⛔ | Partially Implemented (Playable, Most things missing) |
 | ❌ | Unimplemented (Will just stand around) |

+### This page is only for tracking Trust combat logic, not whether they obtainable or not.
+This assumes you have access to them through GM commands or otherwise (`!addalltrusts`).

 ## General Notes
 - All mages are very MP-hungry
 - Spell selection is very simple